godfreyowidi/my_portfolio/README.md

 4. Identify _index.html_ from the list of items display on the editor.

-5. Right click on the file and choose to
+5. Right click on the file and choose to _open with_ browser.

+6. You can now emjoy viewing and reading through the page.

 ## **Known Bugs**